illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 * A folder named: **build**
   * This will contain all instructions on how to build and deploy your application
   * This will contain Packer build templates for building Vagrant Boxes
-  * This will contain Vagrantfiles for deploying the machines in a pre-configured state
   * This will contain Bash and or PowerShell scripts for single source of deploy, halt, and removal of the application on your local system
   * The build directory will contain a `Readme.md` with detailed instruction on how to execute these scripts and a screenshot of what the finished artifact should look like - this is how you will know that you successfully deployed everything